Travel Money: How much to budget for your 2026 Indonesian adventure

 Travel Cost Assumptions

-• Experiences: Many of our activities are free of charge or cost very little.
-When we pay for attractions or activities, we are selective as our funds are limited (just like everyone else's).
+• Experiences: Many of our activities are free or low-cost.
+When we do pay for attractions or activities, we choose carefully - our budget is limited, just like everyone else's.

 How much did it cost us to explore Indonesia?